alephium/www/src/content/blog/2023-06-13_Alephium-s-APS--Eliminating-EVM-Token-Approval-Risks-5407e7e70a33/index.md

 description: 'This article will explore Alephium’s Asset Permission System (APS) and discuss its security enhancements over the Ethereum Virtual Machine…'
 ---

-This article will explore Alephium’s Asset Permission System (APS) and discuss its security enhancements over the Ethereum Virtual Machine…

----

 ### Alephium’s APS: Eliminating EVM Token Approval Risks

 This article will explore Alephium’s Asset Permission System (APS) and discuss its security enhancements over the Ethereum Virtual Machine (EVM) token approval/allowance mechanism.
 APS is a flexible and secure solution for managing assets on the Alephium blockchain, providing developers with the tools they need to build robust and safe decentralized applications.